NhanKhangJ/BACK-PROJECT/readme.md

 npm i --save-dev nodemon
 npm i mongoose

-if you want use env you have install env with npm npm i --save-dev dotenv
+* Dot env if you want use env you have install env with npm npm i --save-dev dotenv

-set up env file with enviroment variable and gitignore file to ignore thing to push on repository
+* set up env file with enviroment variable and gitignore file to ignore thing to push on repository

 initilize this repository
 push to github

+* heroku install
-sudo npm install heroku --global at the terminal follow the heroku loging process remember you on the main branch
+- sudo npm install heroku --global at the terminal
+- follow the heroku loging process
+- remember you on the main branch

-after you login with heroku and push to heroku, you must set up your mongodb atlast to and add any information needed in the setting with heroku config variable
+* after you login with heroku and push to heroku, you must set up your mongodb atlast to and add any information needed in the setting with heroku config variable

+* start using mongooose and mongodb
-use it when in side the zsh:
+- use it when in side the zsh:
-export PATH=/opt/homebrew/bin:PATH
+- export PATH=/opt/homebrew/bin:PATH

-use it to avoid mongoose cannot connect brew services start mongodb/brew/mongodb-community@5.0 brew services stop mongodb/brew/mongodb-community@5.0
+- use it to avoid mongoose cannot connect
+- brew services start mongodb/brew/mongodb-community@5.0
+- brew services stop mongodb/brew/mongodb-community@5.0

+* partial is where we put our template file that are actually related to routes